nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 To enable the canary feature go the `helloagain` app

 Click on Config:

 ![Config Button](config_button.png)

-Scroll down to the features section and click check the canary box
+Scroll down to the features section and click check the canary box:

 ![Canary Enable](canary_enable.png)

 This will enable the *Delivery* options.
 It is recommended that you refresh the browser to get this new top level menu item as shown below: